 It is a learning culture where girls study patterns and probabilities in the dappled light of a hickory grove, where they explore business concepts of entrepreneurship while listening to the negotiations of nearby chickadees, where they contemplate world religions and philosophies while laying in the grass of an open meadow.
 It is in this setting that girls become aware of their true potential.

 High Rocks began in 1996 as a residential summer camp on a mountainside to help girls prepare for high school with a positive outlook about themselves and their abilities.
-During the past 17 years girls have realized their potential by overcoming insecurities and fears of horses, math, writing, public speaking, and making new friends.
+For over 20 years now girls have realized their potential by overcoming insecurities and fears of horses, math, writing, public speaking, and making new friends.
 They have shared ideas in a supportive community of adults and peers.
 By the end of the summer, they are ready to start a new school year full of confidence and hope for the future.
 In short, summer camps are the heart of High Rocks.
 They matter because they work.